polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 menu item, does not have any children items of itself, and is in fact a _"leaf item"_.
 If I had chosen to return _"true"_ instead, the Magic Menu would create a new _"scope"_, or a _"sub menu"_, which I could further add children menu items to.
 Since the phrase _"Thank you"_ doesn't need any children menu items, the above screenshot example, simpy returns _"false"_ to the Magic Menu - Indicating it is a _"leaf item"_.
+However, a phrase such as _"Open up an application"_ would probably need children menu items, since the user would have to inform the Magic Menu which app he wants to open up, and this would be contextually related to the parent menu item, being _"Open up an application"_.
+At which point your _"Open up an application"_ menu item would have to return `true`.

-If you look at the menu item for _"Translate something"_ in your administrative backend, you will see that it doesn't return anything, which is the same as returning _"true"_.
+If you look at the menu item for _"Translate something"_ in your administrative backend, you will see that it doesn't return anything, which is equivalent to returning _"true"_.
 This implies that the phrase _"Translate something"_ has its own children menu items, which you can clearly see from the screenshot below that it does indeed have.